-Email Policy
+Communication & Email Policy

-All course-related emails should come from OWL's Messages system.
+All course-related emails should come from a Western email address-gmail and other emails can be lost.
 No emails from other accounts will be read or accepted.
-Also, any email you send should have "<subject>" in the subject line (e.g., Project Initial Proposal).
+Also, any email you send should have a proper subject line (e.g., <CS4474: Project Initial Proposal>).
 Otherwise, you may not receive a reply.
 If you do send me an email, I generally answer within 5 days, depending on the volume of emails I have received during that week.
 However, I always try my best to reply to your emails as soon as I can.
-Please do not expect replies to emails during weekends.
+Please do not expect replies to emails during weekends or after 6pm.